Golf-Spieth gives DeChambeau lesson in links golf | Sports-Games

 Jordan Spieth gave his big-hitting fellow American Bryson DeChambeau a masterclass in the complexities of links golf as the former champion began his latest British Open campaign in fine style on Thursday.
 Spieth, who claimed the Claret Jug at Royal Birkdale in 2017 but whose form has slumped, recovered from an early bogey to card a five-under 65 -- producing a beautifully controlled round in a moderate breeze around the Royal St George's layout.

-Spieth found 64% of fairways on Thursday and putted tidily although he looked disappointed to miss a birdie opportunities on the 17th and 18th but the omens look good as he matched his opening-round 65 at Royal Birkdale.
-After last year's Open cancellation because of the pandemic, Spieth said it was great to be back and playing on a course he described as "a really fun kind of cool, tricky track."
+Spieth found 64% of fairways on Thursday and putted tidily although he looked disappointed to miss birdie opportunities on the 17th and 18th.
+The omens look good though as he matched his opening-round 65 at Royal Birkdale.
+After last year's Open cancellation because of the COVID-19 pandemic, Spieth said it was great to be back and playing on a course he described as "a really fun kind of cool, tricky track.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)